Direct optimization of the probability of lesion origin in proton treatment planning for low-grade glioma patients: Results

 First, we note that the scaling of the weight parameter strongly depends on the optimization function, and is not proportional to the NTCP.
 It seems that $LSE_{\tilde{p}}$ responds slowly until the NTCP reduction, but requires a smaller weight multiplier to reach lower NTCP levels than the other functions. $NTCP_{p}$ and $\tilde{H}_{p}$ score the weights in the same order of magnitude, but need to be more and more \enquote{pushed} to achieve lower NTCP values. $\tilde{H}_{\tilde{p}}$ has smaller weights due to the larger function values, but for this, lower NTCP levels are obtained with a rather constant weight multiplier.

 Second, we see differences in how smoothly and efficiently the optimization functions approach the respective NTCP level.
-Initially, $NTCP_{p}$ and $\tilde{H}_{p}$ fluctuate more widely, but then level off after around a quarter of the iterations.
-Analyzing the graphs of the optimization functions based on the linear reformulation ($LSE_{\tilde{p}}$ and $\tilde{H}_{\tilde{p}}$), we find a tendency towards faster convergence rates, but also an amplified oscillation behavior, which could be explained by gradient overshooting.
-These instabilities are most present for the $LSE_{\tilde{p}}$ strategy.
+Initially, $NTCP_{p}$ and $\tilde{H}_{p}$ fluctuate more widely, but then level off after around a third of the iterations.
+Analyzing the graphs of the optimization functions based on the linear reformulation ($LSE_{\tilde{p}}$ and $\tilde{H}_{\tilde{p}}$), we find a tendency towards faster convergence rates, but also stagnations on plateaus with the need for local line searches, which could be explained by gradient overshooting.